Creating custom visual solutions that bring your science to life!

 Medical and scientific illustration is a very niche artistic field, requiring years of scientific study and dedicated practice.
 While our prices reflect this hard work, the expertise we bring to the table is invaluable.
 Every project is unique and a quote will be given based upon the number of deliverables, timeline, copyright, subject matter, and art style requested.

 Frataccia Studios will do its best to provide services that fit your budget.

 Not sure what you need?

 What is medical illustration?

 Medical illustration is a unique and highly specialized genre of art that seeks to visually communicate biomedical processes and concepts.
 A medical illustrator is not only an artist, but a highly trained visual communication specialist.
 They possess the artistic ability and the scientific knowledge necessary to translate complex medical and scientific information into images that clarify and educate.

 Medical illustrators are found in a variety of fields and are essential to the process of bringing science and medicine to life.
-They often work with public and patient education initiatives, research labs, in academic settings, hospitals, and institutes.
+They are often employed full-time in academic settings, hospitals, and biomedical institutes and frequently collaborate with public and patient education initiatives and research labs.

 How does one become a medical illustrator?

-There are currently four accredited medical illustration graduate programs in North America, with each program accepting fewer then 18 students a year.
+There are currently five accredited medical illustration graduate programs in North America, with each program accepting fewer than 15 students a year.
 Each program includes advanced coursework in instructional design, human anatomy and pathology, and extensive training in specialized artistic techniques.